 I love computers and solving problems.
 You can find me in my free time playing video games, working on cars, or fixing things.
-Currently I’m pursuing a PhD in Mechanical Engineering at the University of Florida and Stellenbosch University.
+I completed a PhD in Mechanical Engineering at the University of Florida.
 Take a look at my CV, Google Scholar, or GitHub.
 Some of my interests include:

 I’ve created a couple of open source Python libraries.